tgolsson/cargo-mtime/README.md

-# `cargo-mtime-memoize`
+# `cargo-mtime`

 This is a small utility that can be used to manage mtimes for sandboxed compilation with Cargo.
 Since Cargo relies on file-system mtime information for invalidating builds, moving files to a temporary directory for builds will also trigger large rebuilds.
-There has been a few attempts at solving this upstream, but no solution seems to be good enough.
+There has been a few attempts at solving this upstream, but nothing has been stabilized or accepted.

 I'm working on supporting Rust in Pants, which uses sha-based caching at the top already, which means that it is *always* going to be more